|

 Any transaction

-that offsets or closes out a long or short futures position.
+that offsets or closes out a long

 |